SujalAhrodia/Practice_2020/README.md

 > 1. Given a non-empty list of words, return the k most frequent elements.
 Your answer should be sorted by frequency from highest to lowest.
 If two words have the same frequency, then the word with the lower alphabetical order comes first.

+> 2. Given a list of daily temperatures T, return a list such that, for each day in the input, tells you how many days you would have to wait until a warmer temperature.
+If there is no future day for which this is possible, put 0 instead.
+For example, given the list of temperatures T = [73, 74, 75, 71, 69, 72, 76, 73], your output should be [1, 1, 4, 2, 1, 1, 0, 0].